 Opening a list of saved configurations can be opened anywhere in Communicator.
-Open configurations option can be seen in the picture on the previous page and on this page where no protocol is selected yet.
+Open configurations option can be seen in the Figure 118: Configuration menu open and in the Figure 119: Configuration options in protocol selection window where no protocol is selected yet.